ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending The King's College

-Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for The King's College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending The King's College.

 How Much Does The King's College Cost?